unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     symbol?
-If **Disk 3** is a data disk associated with **sdj**, then the drive symbol is **/dev/sdj**, and the 2 partition symbols are **/dev/sdj1** (add a digit one for the first partition, two for the second, etc) and **/dev/md3** (for the unRAID managed drive partition).
-Both partition symbols refer to exactly the same partition, however I/O access to **sdj1** is direct, access to **md3** goes through the unRAID parity management.
+If **Disk 3** is a data disk associated with **sdj**, then the drive symbol is **/dev/sdj**, and the 2 partition symbols are **/dev/sdj1** (add a digit one for the first partition, two for the second, etc) and **/dev/md3** (for the Unraid managed drive partition).
+Both partition symbols refer to exactly the same partition, however I/O access to **sdj1** is direct, access to **md3** goes through the Unraid parity management.

 * Why is this important for us to understand?
-Parity protection is preserved when the unRAID managed device symbols are used, NOT when the Linux device symbols are used.
+Parity protection is preserved when the Unraid managed device symbols are used, NOT when the Linux device symbols are used.
 If a drive is **sdj** and has a ReiserFS formatted partition on it at **sdj1** and its array name is **Disk 5**, then there are 2 ways to check/repair its file system.